vishakhmv/Gamefull/README.md

 -  Keyboard and mouse support for flexible playing
 -  Smooth performance across all screen sizes
 -  A dedicated “How to Use” page for beginners charting controls and key mappings
+- 😈 **Troll Features:** The kit is cursed!
+It features **wrong sounds, mismatched pictures, and incorrect key notations** for pranking user!

 #### 2. Drum Kit Simon Mode
 This mode transforms drumming into a Simon-style memory challenge that tests both rhythm and recall.